larson-group/clubb_release/Readme.txt

 ------------------------------------------------------------------------

-  This is an optional more complex radition scheme, developed apart from HOC by Norm Wood, et al.  When enabled, the analytic computation normally used for radiation is disabled.
+  This is an optional more complex radition scheme, developed apart from HOC by Stevens, et al.  Code obtained from Norm Wood on 2004/07/10.
+  When enabled, the analytic computation normally used for radiation is disabled.
 BUGSrad is enabled in the tune/<RUN CASE>_hoc.in file by setting lbugsrad=.true.
   Currently, November 11 will give inaccurate results due to our interface's